Apple-Samsung Competition: The Battle for Tech Dominance

 On which operating system does Samsung work?

-Samsung works on Android platform.
+Samsung works on the Android platform.

 Must have tools for startups - Recommended by StartupTalky